 January 25, 2013

 The Rolex Daytona Cosmograph may be the single most iconic sports chronograph in horological history.
 In fact, the Daytona turns 50 this year, and you can be sure there will be much ado about that milestone before the year is out (we’ll be providing plenty of coverage).
-But before the endurance motor racing prizes, celebrity ownership, and cult status, the storied timepiece began simply as a Oyster Chronograph, a simple and effective timekeeping instrument referred to now as the “Pre Daytona.”
+But before the endurance motor racing prizes, celebrity ownership, and cult status, the storied timepiece began simply as an Oyster Chronograph, a simple and effective timekeeping instrument referred to now as the “Pre-Daytona.”

 The example we’ve found today dates from 1953, and is a steel example with a stunning silver dial with just the right amount of patina and the correct rivet bracelet.
 It is available for a very reasonable $17,500 from the guys at H.Q.
 Milton - San Francisco’s best source for vintage timepieces.